ismahaneyy/First-Code-Challenge/README.md

  ## Challenge Two: Speed Detector.

-- Click on CodeChallenge2.js where you will be required to input car speed. upon inputting the speed click okay.
+- Click on CodeChallenge2.js where you will be required to input car speed. upon inputting the speed click  enter on your terminal.
 - For speeds ranging from zero to seventy returns “Ok”. for every 5 km/s above the speed limit of 70 one demerit point is added and prints the total number of demerit points.
-- If demerit point is greater than 12 points, the License is suspended. to view output press F12 it will directly open console on your browser alternatively you can right-click on the page, you'll be prompted with a dropdown menu click on inspect and click on console which will be at the top of the page next to Elements.
+- If demerit point is greater than 12 points, the License is suspended.

 ### To Run this application
 - Running this application,open terminal on your vs code then type: